 This in my opinion is one of the most difficult parts of changing and learning new things and growing.
-And at the beginning, it was very difficult for me to be honest, Almost like an allergic reaction to sitting down and taking to a camera.
+And at the beginning, it was very difficult for me to be honest, Almost like an allergic reaction to sitting down and talking to a camera.

-And because the habits and systems are in place, and I don't think about them, then I can actually focus on the content, try to be 1% better than the last video.
+And because the habits and systems are in place, and I don't think about them, then I can actually focus on the content, and try to be 1% better than the last video.

 The Goldilocks Rule

 "The Goldilocks rule states that humans experience peak motivation when working on tasks that are right on the edge of their current abilities, not too hard, not too easy. just right"

 For me, this really explains wanting to improve, the 1% improvement on every video that I make, and how putting my very first next to my latest video offers a significant difference in results.